PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

      success/rejection corpus in `13ec048`.
    - Mechanically extracted the complete matcher to `passes/multi_branch_gate_layout.py` with AST equivalence in `42bb3e8`.
-     Indexed mutation and an ordered runner are intentionally deferred to the next checkpoint; the code is not left partially migrated.
+   - Migrated all reads and mutations to shared graph/layout state, added the ordered runner, and replaced the single production call in `b0d1248`.

 Compatibility wrappers remain in `lower_from_onnx2tf.py` for all extracted families.
 Every implementation migrated through the indexed-runner stage contains no whole-graph producer/consumer map construction and no direct operator-list insertion/deletion.
-The newly extracted multi-branch matcher still preserves its legacy internals until the next indexed checkpoint.
 No dependency or TensorFlow import path was added.

 The 2,000 threshold is only the Tier 5 ONNX node-count boundary.
 It is not a source-file line limit and no source-line gate should be introduced.